danial2026/ios_communication_prototype/README.md

 # iOS-Flutter Communication Prototype

-This Flutter application demonstrates bi-directional communication between Flutter and native iOS code.
+This Flutter application demonstrates bi-directional communication between Flutter and native iOS code, implementing a data communication layer that interfaces between iOS and Flutter.

 ## Features

-- Sends commands from Flutter to native iOS code
+- Sends commands from Flutter to native iOS code using method channels
-- Receives real-time data (random integers) generated on the iOS side
+- Receives real-time data (random integers) generated on the iOS side via event channels
+- Demonstrates clean architecture with BLoC pattern for state management
-- Demonstrates the use of method channels for communication
+- Error handling for robust communication
 - Multilingual support (English and Japanese)
-- Clean architecture with BLoC pattern
+- Modern UI with animations

 ## Demo